 Alton Standifer

-Alton Standifer is the director of New Student Orientation and associate director of Undergraduate Admissions.
+Our emcee, Alton Standifer is the director of New Student Orientation and associate director of Undergraduate Admissions.
 After graduating from Georgia Southern University with degrees in Middle Grades Education and Higher Education Administration, Standifer is now a PhD student in UGA’s Public Administration and Policy program.
 Standifer’s current research interests focus on public personnel and underrepresented faculty in public administration.
 His experiences as a mathematics teacher and higher education professional have continued to aid him in his mission of connecting citizens to resources that help build strong families, cultivate future leaders, and promote prospering communities.

 STUDENT IDEA SHOWCASE